hexaxsoftwares/houx.js/README.md

     update to this data reference will update the dom or nodes efficiently
 #### px-data
-    accessing and touch-manipulation on dom objects is achieved using the 'px-data' directive.
+    accessing and touch-manipulation on dom objects is achieved using the 'px-data' directive. px-data is used to reference in template variables Template`<h1 px-data='$data.value'></h1>`
-    Template`<input px-data='$data.value'>`

-    value of $data.value will be populated with the element or widget instance
+    value of $data.value will be populated with the element or widget instance if passed to a widget tag
 ### Display Rendering

 Rendering with Template Strings or H Function
 You have two options for rendering your UI widgets: using template strings or the H function.

-Template Strings
+####Template Strings
-Template strings allow you to define your UI structure directly.
-You can use plain HTML tags with slight difference, widget tags that has no children can be closed immediately.eg ***'<Widget/>***
+Template strings allow you to define your UI structure directly ising the native html tags.
+You can use plain HTML tags with slight difference, widget tags that has no children can be closed immediately.eg ***<Widget/>***
 To access widgets in the Template string, you must register it through the widgets option.

-Here is an example
+You can optionally define your widges using the template option, which is passed strings of your UI html structure Here is an example
 ```javascript
 export default{